 - The boundary walls, fences etc. are kept safe and in good order

 - The doors to each letting are kept in good order

 - Each unit of accommodation, and any furniture provided with it, should be clean at the beginning of the occupation

-- Proper facilities and arrangements are provided for the storage and disposal of refuse, this may require greater provision than we may ordinarily make
+- Proper facilities and arrangements are provided for the storage and disposal of refuse.
+This may require greater provision than the Council may ordinarily make.

 The regulations (for buildings fully converted into self-contained flats) only impose duties on the manager in respect of those parts of the HMO which he can be reasonably expected to have control of.
 This is relevant where parts of the HMO are separately owned.

 We believe that this information is accurate; however the only authoritative version of this legislation is the text as presented in the amended regulations etc. themselves; these can be obtained from www.legislation.gov.uk.